shekarramaswamy4/shared-register-abstraction/README.md

 Something like https://en.wikipedia.org/wiki/Shared_register

 Created a distributed shared register among a configurable amount of nodes.
 The implementation for the nodes and the client that talks to these nodes are both in this repo.
+Both nodes and clients are written as web servers.

+Nodes and clients are assumed to be non-malicious.

-This uses (leaderless election)[https://arpit.substack.com/p/leaderless-replication] to write data.
+This uses [leaderless election](https://arpit.substack.com/p/leaderless-replication) to write data.

 ## Node
 A node has *memory*, which is a mapping from an address to string data.

 This implementation assumes a static set of nodes.
 It is tolerant to network partitions (as long as a quorum is still reachable), but is not designed to handle arbitrary nodes entering and exiting the system.

+A node has 4 endpoints: read, write, confirm, and update.

+## Client
+A client has 2 endpoints: read and write.

 ## Reads and Writes
 Reading data is done by reading from a quorum.
 Clients fetch data from nodes for a given address and choose the data with the latest confirmed timestamp.
 Clients then update the out of date nodes.